SenZmaKi/anitomy_dart/README.md

 # Anitomy Dart

-A Dart port of anitomy, a C++ library for parsing anime video filenames.
+A Dart port of [anitomy](https://github.com/erengy/anitomy/tree/master), a C++ library for parsing anime video filenames.

+## Disclaimer

+This project is heavily vibe coded.
+Porting a C++ library to Dart is a task AI should handle well, since both languages are C style and the transition is from a lower level language to a higher level one.
+The model used for this port was Claude Sonnet 4.5.

 ## Usage